Phase 2 Engagement (Apr 23 - May 25, 2025)

 Our City is rapidly growing and there is a huge demand for more recreation.
 In the 2023 Parks, Recreation, and Culture Master Plan, the City of Maple Ridge identified a pressing need for new aquatic and arena facilities, ranking these among the top five recreation capital investment priorities.

-Hammond Community Park has been identified as the preferred site for the City’s future aquatics facility and ice sheet – priorities identified in the Parks, Recreation and Culture (PRC) Master Plan adopted in February 2023.
+Hammond Community Park has been identified as the preferred site for the City’s future aquatics facility, a priority identified in the Parks, Recreation and Culture (PRC) Master Plan adopted in February 2023.
 As a City-owned property and home to the aging Hammond Community Centre and outdoor pool, the site is ideal to minimize land purchase costs for the new facility.
+Hammond Community Park also met the preferred criteria: sufficient space, fully serviced site, in a developed area with a growing population, accessible by transit and near a major transportation route,

-The City has hired hcma architecture and design to undertake the Recreation Feasibility Study.
-This effort will involve both community engagement and site analysis, both of which will determine the scale and type of facility & services needed to best serve the community now and into the future.
+The City has hired hcma architecture and design to undertake the Recreation Facility Feasibility Study.
+This effort will involve both public engagement and site analysis, both of which will determine the scale and type of facility and services needed to best serve the community now and into the future.
 The analysis will also consider leading trends and best practices research along with the extensive feedback collected during the public engagement for the 2023 Parks, Recreation and Culture Master Plan.

 Level of Engagement - Consult

 The engagement for this project is at the "consult" level of the International Association for Public Participation's (IAP2) Spectrum of Public Participation.
-This means that we will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
+This means that we will keep the public informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.

-Learn more about how we use the Spectrum as a foundation for community engagement here!
+Learn more about how we use the Spectrum as a foundation for our public engagement here!

 Translations